 Accepting the yeard challenge does not mean you have to stop trimming and taking care of your beard.
 In fact, grooming and maintaining your beard regularly through the yeard process will make your beard more attractive, healthier, and give it the definition that it wouldn't have without some maintenance.
 At just over three months of growth, Jack's approaching trimming time, so he wanted to share his thoughts with us.

-First things first - if you have never trimmed your beard, go to a barber.
+First things first - if you have never trimmed your beard, we highly recommend going to a barber.
 They'll have the delicate hand and experience needed to make sure they clean up your beard without taking a noticeable length off your beard.
-If you don't want to go to a barber, be sure to check out some of our videos before looking for the comb and clippers.
+If you don't want to go to a barber, be sure to check out this detailed guide on how to trim your beard before looking for the comb and clippers.

-There are three separate milestones you can consider for trimming, each having a significantly different look.
+There are three separate milestones you should consider for trimming, each having a significantly different look.

 Milestone 1- 30 Days: The first 30 days of growth are wildly different for everyone.
-Your beard may be much larger than you thought it'd be, or it may be a lot shorter (everyone is different).
-While the length of the beard itself may not need a trim, your trusted local barber will be able to shape out the guidelines of your beard and clean up your edges.
-This first trim will help you shave accurately, so you don't mess up your look (this weekly update contains "5 Things That Ruin A Beard" - check out this video to see what we mean).
+Your beard may be much larger than you thought it'd be, or it may be a lot shorter.
+While the length of the beard itself may not need a trim, this is when you want to, at the very least, trim your neckline.
+This helps keep you from creeping into neckbeard territory.
+Your trusted local barber will be able to shape out the guidelines of your beard and clean up your edges, which will help you shave accurately going forward.

-Milestone 2 - Three Months: This is when you're going to see the full, short beard that is tight but dense and round (also called the Athletic Beard).
+Milestone 2 - Three Months: This is when you're going to see the full, short beard that is tight but dense and round (also called the athletic beard).
 You'll have some split ends, some flyaways, and an unformed shape that might need some guidance.
-At this point, it's important to start mentioning that you just want better definition or a clean-up.. not trimming for length.
+At this point, it's important to start mentioning to your barber that you just want better definition or a clean-up, and not trimming for length.

 Milestone 3 - Six Months: At this point, your beard will be a fair distance from your face with some significant definition and volume.
 It'll get wild without trimming and products, so helping yourself with a professional barber will save you a lot of time and frustration (and get rid of your split ends).